lapankrz/stork-relationships/land-data/README.md

 ```

-Raster map opened in QGIS with loaded legend:
+Raster map opened in QGIS with loaded legend:<br>
 ![Raster map in QGIS](Raster_map_with_legend.png)